 Example #1 – Box Plot in Excel

-Suppose we have data as shown below which specifies the number of units we sold of a product month-wise for years 2017, 2018 and 2019 respectively.
+Suppose we have data as shown below, which specifies the number of units we sold of a product month-wise for years 2017, 2018 and 2019, respectively.

-Step 1: Select the data and navigate to Insert option in the Excel ribbon.
+Step 1: Select the data and navigate to the Insert option in the Excel ribbon.
 You will have several graphical options under the Charts section.

-Step 2: Select the Box and Whisker option which specifies the Box and Whisker plot.
+Step 2: Select the Box and Whisker option, which specifies the Box and Whisker plot.

-Right-click on the chart, select the Format Data Series option then select the Show inner points option.
+Right-click on the chart, select the Format Data Series option, then select the Show inner points option.
 You can see a Box and Whisker plot as shown below.

 Example #2 – Box and Whisker Plot in Excel

-Step 2: Now, since we are about to use the stack chart and modify it into a box and whisker plot, we need each statistic as a difference from it’s a subsequent statistic.
+Step 2: Now, since we are about to use the stack chart and modify it into a box and whisker plot, we need each statistic as a difference from its subsequent statistic.
 Therefore, we use the differences between Q1 – Minimum and Maximum – Q3 as Whiskers.
 Q1, Q2-Q1, Q3-Q2 (Interquartile ranges) as Box.
 And combine together, it will form a Box-Whisker Plot.

 Step 3: Now, we are about to add the boxes as the first part of this plot.
 Select the data from B24:D26 for boxes (remember Q1 – Minimum and Maximum – Q3 are for the Whiskers?)

-Step 4: Go to Insert tab on the excel ribbon and navigate to Recommended Charts under the Charts section.
+Step 4: Go to the Insert tab on the excel ribbon and navigate to Recommended Charts under the Charts section.

-Step 5: Inside Insert Chart window > All Charts > navigate to Column Charts and select the second option which specifies the Stack Column Chart and click OK.
+Step 5: Inside Insert Chart window > All Charts > navigate to Column Charts and select the second option, which specifies the Stack Column Chart and click OK.